graphdeco-inria/gaussian-splatting/README.md

 - 7zip (only on Windows)

 ### Pre-built Windows Binaries
-We provide pre-build binaries for Windows [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/binaries/viewers.zip).
+We provide pre-built binaries for Windows [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/binaries/viewers.zip).
 We recommend using them on Windows for an efficient setup, since the building of SIBR involves several external dependencies that must be downloaded and compiled on-the-fly.

 ### Installation from Source
 If you cloned with submodules (e.g., using ```--recursive```), the source code for the viewers is found in ```SIBR_viewers_(windows|linux)``` (choose whichever fits your OS).
 The network viewer runs within the SIBR framework for Image-based Rendering applications.